 Photo Credit: Running to the Kitchen.

-Peaches are one of the juiciest and most tasty gems of the summer season, but they’re also magnets for pests, leading to heavy pesticide use to keep the bugs at bay.
-Their soft skin absorbs pesticides more than harder-skinned fruits, making organic options a smarter choice for avoiding chemical residues.
+Peaches are one of the juiciest and most tasty gems of the summer season, but they’re also magnets for pests, leading to heavy pesticide use to keep the bugs away.
+Their soft skin absorbs pesticides more than harder-skinned fruits, making organic options a smarter choice.

 Apples